airacommunity/AIRA-User-Guide/F. AIRA Installation Introduction.md

 Once your server is all set, the next exciting step is installing AIRA itself.
 Click on ["AIRA Installation"](https://github.com/airacommunity/AIRA-User-Guide/blob/main/H.%20AIRA%20Installation.md) to explore a detailed walkthrough of the installation process.
 We've got you covered with all the information you need.

-Congratulations on completing these initial steps!
-With the server ready and AIRA installation on the horizon, you're on track to unlock the full potential of hyper-automation.
-Let's continue forward and ensure your AIRA journey is a resounding success!

 ## Related Content